 Soon enough we were standing on a cliff at the Western-most point of continental Europe (Cabo da Roca, Cascais).
-Then we went to a lesser-known spot and saw a huge cavity in the earth, the aftermath of a meteor crash.
+We went to a lesser-known spot and saw a huge cavity in the earth, the aftermath of a meteor crash.

-We were mesmerized by the rolling hills, deep cliffs, ocean waves crashing, and the sandy beaches below that appeared impossible to reach.
+The rolling hills, deep cliffs, ocean waves crashing, and the sandy beaches below that appeared impossible to reach were mesmerizing.
 Just gorgeous.
 Even though it was drizzling and windy, I think I could have sat at the cliff all day, just breathing in the ocean’s salty air and watching the waves roll in.

 That was just the start of the trip.
 Heck, that was just the start of day one.
-The rest of the week took us to see a lot more, including a visit to a castle, historic monuments, a certain famous bakery in Belem (known as the original and most delicious pasteis de nata, custard tarts), and more modern places like the Oceanario that was built for World Expo 1998.
+We saw a lot more the rest of the week, including a visit to a castle, historic monuments, a certain famous bakery in Belem (known as the original and most delicious pasteis de nata, custard tarts), and more modern places like the Oceanario that was built for World Expo 1998.

 We were lucky to get to spend a few days in the North of Portugal, and even spent a few hours in Spain too.